jlav1n/strap/README.md

         (If you cloned the repository, you should manually remove the .git directory from your catalog root, after installation.)

+        Note: if you previously installed the "standard" template, you should first run this command:
+			  	`rm [/path/to/interchange]/code/template_tag/standard/pay_cert*`

 Some of the changes include:
 ----------------------------